-Friends and Family.
 It is true that a divorce is likely to leave either the husband or wife estranged from their mutual friends.
-Often that separation from them is not what the friends would have wished.
-The divorced men and women pull back because of embarrassment or a sense of no longer being of interest.
+Often, that separation from them is not what the friends would have wished—in many cases, the divorced men and women pull back because of embarrassment or a sense of no longer being of interest.
 It is one aspect of the self-doubt that comes in the wake of a failed marriage.

 - Some people regard divorce as shameful and embarrassing.
 They would rather stay in an unhappy, but tolerable, relationship than acknowledge to everyone that failure.

-- Some people, who have always felt unattractive and unappealing, are now older and, therefore, even less attractive, they think.
+- Some people—many of whom have always felt unattractive and unappealing—are now older and, therefore, even less attractive (or so they think).

 - Some people have a literal failure of imagination.
 Their married life has encompassed them, and they cannot imagine themselves away from children and friends and all the little details that make up family life.

-- Implicit in all the above, is the thought that there can never be anyone to love them again, that the ending of the marriage can never be followed by a new beginning.
-And this thought is likely to grow out of a sense of low self-esteem which may have preceded all thoughts of divorce, and may have preceded the marriage itself, and that come out of all those substantial influences that lead someone to grow up self-confident --or not.
+- Implicit in all the above is the thought that there can never be anyone to love them again, that the ending of the marriage can never be followed by a new beginning.
+This thought is likely to grow out of a sense of low self-esteem which may have preceded all thoughts of divorce, and may have preceded the marriage itself, and that come out of all those substantial influences that lead someone to grow up self-confident—or not.